geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

       C:java> cd tutorial
       C:java\tutorial> mvn eclipse:eclipse

-9. You can now give Eclipse the background information it needs to talk to your “maven repository” (maven downloaded something like 30 jars for you)
+9. You can now give Eclipse the background information it needs to talk to your "maven repository" (maven downloaded something like 30 jars for you)
 10. Return to Eclipse
 11. Use :menuselection:`Windows --> Preferences` to open the Preference Dialog.